implydata/pivot/docs/druid-0.9.1-lookup-migration.md

 Make sure to restart Pivot.

-In this configuration all the Druid 0.9.1 features will be used except the new lookups
+In this configuration all the Druid 0.9.1 features will be used except the new lookups.

 ### Step 5

-Follow the [instructions]() and add the new style lookups alongside the legacy lookups to Druid
+Follow the [instructions]() and add the new style lookups alongside the legacy lookups to Druid.

 ### Step 6

 Remove the explicit version pinning from the Pivot config.
-(Alternatively you can set it to `0.9.1`)
+(Alternatively you can set it to `0.9.1`).

 Make sure to restart Pivot.